 - PDF 456 KB

-This report developed by Ogilvy Earth on behalf of the Department of Resources, Energy and Tourism reports on the findings of a survey of CEOs/Senior Level Executives participating in the Energy Efficiency Opportunities (EEO ) program, which sought their views on the drivers for, and barriers to, adopting energy efficiency measures.
+A report on the findings of a survey of CEOs/Senior Level Executives participating in the Energy Efficiency Opportunities (EEO ) program (now closed), which sought their views on the drivers for, and barriers to, adopting energy efficiency measures.

 - ClimateWorks Australia - Energy Efficiency Data Project 2012 (Opens in a new window)